rider149/bc-18-typingspeedapp/README.md

-        Generates random text for user to type Measures how fast a user types by words per minute Displays the number of errors the user made Displays the time taken to type the given text Click here to access the app on Heroku
+        Generates random text for user to type Measures how fast a user types by words per minute Displays the number of errors the user made Displays the time taken to type the given text

 Dependencies
 Back End Dependencies